Skip to main content

 Evacuated tube collectors

-HelioFlow by SolarisKit (yes, it’s ours – and here’s why I’m backing it)
+HelioFlow by SolarisKit (yes it’s ours and here’s why I’m supporting it)

 We designed HelioFlow specifically for:

-• Flat roof or ground installations (most hot tubs sit in wide, open spaces)
+• Flat and roof or ground installations (most hot tubs are placed in very open spaces)

-• Avoiding overheating – it won’t cook your tub on a hot summer day
+• No overheating it doesn’t cool you or your tub on a hot summer day

-It arrives flat-packed, easy to install, and provides a cleaner looking and more modern solution than the usual silver tubes or clunky boxes.
+It ships flat-packed and is very easy to install, and offers a design influenced by the cubic design trend so it’s less cluttered and looks more modern than the regular old silver tubes or clunky boxes.

 SolarisKit HelioFlow